zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ## Configuring your service

-Provide default service configuration in the `service-configuration.yml` file located in your service source tree resources directory.
+To configure your service, provide default service configuration in the `service-configuration.yml` file located in your service source tree resources directory.

 **Note:** To externalize service onboarding configuration, see: [Externalizing onboarding configuration](onboard-plain-java-enabler-external-configuration.md).